ChocolatineMathou/CV/README.md

 [Recent projects](https://github.com/mathildeferrandcoeurderoy/CV#recent-projects) | [Skills](https://github.com/mathildeferrandcoeurderoy/CV#skills) | [Education](https://github.com/mathildeferrandcoeurderoy/CV#education) | [Experience](https://github.com/mathildeferrandcoeurderoy/CV#experience) | [Interests](https://github.com/mathildeferrandcoeurderoy/CV#interests)

-I'm a full stack developer who recently graduated from [Makers](https://makers.tech/) with a background on digital communication, mobility, education and health.
+I'm a full stack developer who recently graduated from [Makers](https://makers.tech/) with a background on digital communication for the railway and health industries.
 I am now looking for challenging work in an environment that will push me to improve my technical skills and grow as a developer with a strong communication-based culture.

 ## Recent projects